thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-non-blocking-continuous-code-reviews-a-case-study.md

 At the 2022 SoCraTes Germany unconference, I met [Tomas Skogberg](https://twitter.com/tskogberg).
 He works for [Auctionet](https://twitter.com/auctionetdev).
 Tomas shared they practice trunk-based development for ten years.
 Being confronted with the same situation, Auctionet decided to implement their own code review tool, [ex-remit](https://github.com/barsoom/ex-remit), for Non-Blocking Reviews which is open sourced.

-There is also [Gerrit](), implemented by Guido van Rossum, the creator of Python, for the Android teams at Google.
+People told me this way of working should be possible with [Gerrit](https://www.gerritcodereview.com/), implemented by Guido van Rossum, the creator of Python, for the Android teams at Google.
+Though, my understanding was that Gerrit blocks commits in the review Git repository before pushing to the main repository.

-Recently, I discovered [ReviewBoard]() which seems to work in a similar way as Atlassian Crucible.
+Recently, I discovered [ReviewBoard](https://www.reviewboard.org/) which seems to work in a similar way as Atlassian Crucible.

 ## No Tooling